microsoft/azure-blockchain-connector/samples/Nethereum_sample/README.md

  - The new account also need to be unlocked, so do not forget to do the 2nd step in section "How to Run the Sample Code".
  - It's not recommend to apply for a new account everytime you run the sample code (or other code that need an account).

+# Cert Verification

+If the cert of the transaction node cannot be verified, you can simply uncomment the code in the region "clietHandler init" to tackle the issue.
+Here is some notice about it:

+1. From some experiments, we found the reason why the cert cannot be verified is that the client doesn't know the root ca (while the cert chain is a right cert chain).

+2. We just hard coded the right root ca's issuer and thumbPrint in clientHandler.ServerCertificateCustomValidationCallback(), and verify the node's root ca.